AlbaCasas/mca-front-test/README.md

 To run the application in development mode, follow these steps:

 1. Clone this repository to your local machine.
+2. I'm using `CORS-Anywhere` to avoid CORS issues with the iTunes API, so you may need to visit https://cors-anywhere.herokuapp.com/ and click on the "Request temporary access to the demo server" so the app can get resutls from iTunes
-2. Open a terminal in the project's root directory.
+3. Open a terminal in the project's root directory.
-3. Run the following command to install dependencies:
+4. Run the following command to install dependencies:

 ```bash
 npm install
 ```

-4. After installing dependencies, run the following command to start the development server:
+5. After installing dependencies, run the following command to start the development server:

 ```bash
 npm start